hristokoev/portfolio/src/projects/this.md

 This is my first NextJS project.
 It was a bit overdue to have my own website and I've used this opportunity to learn NextJS.

-Gotta say, NextJS is pretty awesome.
-As it's a React framework, it was very easy to switch.
+I have to say, for now, NextJS is pretty awesome.
+As it's a React framework, it was very easy to switch and I'm impressed how fast it loads.

 ### Repository